United States Department of Homeland Security: Cyber-security

 The DHS National Cyber Security Division (NCSD) is responsible for the response system, risk management program, and requirements for cyber-security in the U.S. The division is home to US-CERT operations and the National Cyber Alert System.
 The DHS Science and Technology Directorate helps government and private end-users transition to new cyber-security capabilities.
 This directorate also funds the Cyber Security Research and Development Center, which identifies and prioritizes research and development for NCSD.
 The center works on the Internet's routing infrastructure (the SPRI program) and Domain Name System (DNSSEC), identity theft and other online criminal activity (ITTC), Internet traffic and networks research (PREDICT datasets and the DETER testbed), Department of Defense and HSARPA exercises (Livewire and Determined Promise), and wireless security in cooperation with Canada.

 On October 30, 2009, DHS opened the National Cybersecurity and Communications Integration Center.
 The center brings together government organizations responsible for protecting computer networks and networked infrastructure.

 In January 2017, DHS officially designated state-run election systems as critical infrastructure.
 The designation made it easier for state and local election officials to get cybersecurity help from the federal government.
 In October 2017, DHS convened a Government Coordinating Council (GCC) for the Election Infrastructure Subsection with representatives from various state and federal agencies such as the Election Assistance Commission and National Association of Secretaries of State.

+Secretaries

+To date there have been eight confirmed secretaries of the Department of Homeland Security: